influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 Restoring a `-full` backup and restoring an incremental backup require different syntax.
 To prevent issues with [restore](#restore), keep `-full` backups and incremental backups in separate directories.

+To perform a full restore of metastore, including users and permission, you must do a full backup of databases (using the `-full` option), and then perform a full restore.
+You cannot backup only the metastore contents.

 #### Syntax

 ```